-At the end of the show, there was an opportunity to see the hair art and costumes up close.The students went up on stage and saw the hair pieces, costumes, and nail art worn by the models, and were amazed at the high level of skill and expression of the professional artists.The KCG Group will continue the MUΣA show and create original IT-based performing arts with Professor Nizza Melas at the helm.
+At the end of the show, visitors had the opportunity to see hair art and costumes up close.The students went up on stage to see the hair pieces, costumes, and nail art worn by the models, and were amazed at the high level of skill and expression of the professional artists.The KCG Group will continue with the MUΣA show to create original IT-based performing arts with Prof. Nitza Melas at the helm.